 - (A) Waters shall be free from substances in sufficient amounts to cause the formation of putrescent, unsightly or harmful bottom deposits or prevent full maintenance of beneficial uses.
-This facility utilizes irrigation of domestic wastewater to the land subsurface and therefore does not discharge.
-The facility has not disclosed any other information their permit application which has the potential to cause or contribute to an excursion of this narrative criterion.
-Additionally, there had been no indication to the Department that the stream has had issues maintaining beneficial uses as a result of the wastewater irrigation.
+This facility utilizes irrigation of domestic wastewater to the land surface and therefore does not discharge.
+Based upon a review of a Report of Compliance Inspection for the inspection conducted on March 26, 2011, no evidence of an excursion of this criterion has been observed by the Department in the past and the facility has not disclosed any other information their permit application which has the potential to cause or contribute to an excursion of this narrative criterion.
+Additionally, there had been no indication to the Department that the stream has had issued maintaining beneficial uses as a result of the wastewater irrigation.
 Therefore, based on the information reviewed during the drafting of this permit, and the fact that the facility does not discharge, no reasonable potential to cause or contribute to an excursion of this criterion exists. - (B) Waters shall be free from oil, scum and floating debris in sufficient amounts to be unsightly or prevent full maintenance of beneficial uses.
 Please see (A) above as justification is the same. - (C) Waters shall be free from substances in sufficient amounts to cause unsightly color or turbidity, offensive odor or prevent full maintenance of beneficial uses.
-Please see (A) above as justification is the same. - (D) Waters shall be free from substances or conditions in sufficient amounts to result in toxicity to human, animal or aquatic life.
+Please see (A) above as justification is the same.

+- (D) Waters shall be free from substances or conditions in sufficient amounts to result in toxicity to human, animal or aquatic life.
 Please see (A) above as justification is the same. - (E) There shall be no significant human health hazard from incidental contact with the water.
-Please see (A) above as justification is the same - (F) There shall be no acute toxicity to livestock or wildlife watering.
+Please see (A) above as justification is the same. - (F) There shall be no acute toxicity to livestock or wildlife watering.
 Please see (A) above as justification is the same. - (G) Waters shall be free from physical, chemical or hydrologic changes that would impair the natural biological community.
 Please see (A) above as justification is the same. - (H) Waters shall be free from used tires, car bodies, appliances, demolition debris, used vehicles or equipment and solid waste as defined in Missouri's Solid Waste Law, section 260.200, RSMo, except as the use of such materials is specifically permitted pursuant to section 260.200-260.247.
 The discharge from this facility is made up of treated domestic wastewater.
 No evidence of an excursion of this criterion has been observed by the Department in the past and the facility has not disclosed any other information related to the characteristics of the discharge on their permit application which has the potential to cause or contribute to an excursion of this narrative criterion.
 Additionally, any solid wastes received or produced at this facility are wholly contained in appropriate storage facilities, are not discharged, and are disposed of offsite.
 This discharge is subject to Standard Conditions Part III, which contains requirements for the management and disposal of sludge to prevent its discharge.
 Therefore, this discharge does not have reasonable potential to cause or contribute to an excursion of this criterion.